 INTERVIEW: Weathers chats current tour with Dreamers, debut record and goals for these next few months!

 Last Sunday, I set out to Brighton Music Hall in Boston to chat with Los Angeles’s Weathers when they opened as main support for fellow LA men Dreamers!
-Chatting to ¾ of the guys just an hour or two before the band took in the stage, we broke how they found their sound, the debut album as well as some focuses for the band!
+Chatting to ¾ of the guys just an hour or two before the band took the stage, we chatted how they found their sound, the debut album as well as some focuses for the band!

 Post interview, the band came out on stage to a crowd singing the words from the second the band jumped into their first song of the night, ‘I’m Not Ok’.
 The crowd continued to bob their heads and sing along to pretty much every track.
-Weathers’ set as well as Morgxn’s before them was the energy and scene I always pictured and dreamed off for bands of the past like 2AM Club and Down with Webster.
-So at least it’s finally happening for other bands.
+Weathers’ set as well as Morgxn’s before them was the energy and scene I always pictured and dreamed of for bands of the past like 2AM Club and Down with Webster.
+So at least it’s finally happening for other bands!
 This genre is finally picking up and I think the latter two bands were just a little early to the party.
 Standouts were ‘Shallow Water’ and ‘1983’, which I’m still jamming pretty hard today.
 Find our chat below and keep your eyes peeled for this talented quartet!

 The band has only been together for a few years, kind of waiting on the debut album for a while.
 You released it earlier this summer.
 You teased it a bit with releasing the two EP’s.
 How long were these songs in the making for Weathers?
 Were they all written pretty fresh, were some of them songs that you had from the past?